 Because of this, the first step in making sure your productized services model works is to define your ideal customer.

-These are four steps for determining the right clients for the new business model:
+These are three steps for determining the right clients for the new business model:

 Determine which of your existing clients this model best fits: Existing clients always need your attention first.
 Current clients serve a vital function in your transition.
 If you’re able to transition some or all of them to a productized service model, you can significantly increase profitability.